Privacy Notice – Interpath Ltd

 - Recruitment services providers.

-Do we transfer your personal data outside the European Economic Area?
+Do we transfer your personal data outside the UK and the European Economic Area?

-We store personal data on servers located in the European Economic Area (EEA).
+We store personal data on servers located UK and the European Economic Area (EEA).
 We may transfer personal data to reputable third-party organisations situated inside or outside the UK or EEA when we have a business reason to engage these organisations.
-We only transfer your data outside the UK or EEA where we are satisfied that the transfer complies with data protection law and appropriate safeguards are in place if required (including that each such organisation to which we may transfer data outside the EEA is required to safeguard personal data under appropriate contractual obligations).
+We only transfer your data outside the UK or EEA where we are satisfied that the transfer complies with data protection law and appropriate safeguards are in place if required (including that each such organisation to which we may transfer data outside the UK and the EEA is required to safeguard personal data under appropriate contractual obligations).

 What are your data protection rights?